Why is this medication prescribed?

 - shortness of breath

-- severe diarrhea, vomiting, or stomach pain
+- diarrhea, vomiting, abdominal pain, fever, or chills

 Ramucirumab injection may cause other side effects.
 Call your doctor if you have any unusual problems while using this medication.